-Pacamara is a personal favourite.
-It is a Nicaraguan cross breed between the Pacas and Maragogipe cultivars, and in addition to retaining the large bean size of its parent, it is renowned for its exceptional cup quality, full of sweetness, clean sparkling acidity, and bright floral notes.
+Pacamara is one of our favourites.
+It is a El Salvadorian cross-breed between the Pacas and Maragogipe cultivars, and in addition to retaining the large bean size of its parent, it is renowned for its exceptional cup quality, full of sweetness, clean sparkling acidity, and bright floral notes.

-Selected by Scott Laboratories in 1935, this Kenyan cultivar is world famous for its distinct blackberry notes, and is very sought after, continuing to be grown in Kenya but it is now cultivated across the globe, primarily in Costa Rica.
+Selected by Scott Laboratories in 1935, this Kenyan cultivar is world famous for its distinct blackberry notes, and is very sought after.
+It continues to be grown in Kenya, but is now cultivated across the globe, primarily in Costa Rica.
 It was selectively bred to make delicious coffee more economical in Kenya, and as an improvement over the SL-14 that came before it.
 It has high yield, is drought resistant, and great cup quality, making it an excellent choice.
-It is also noted for its rusticity, which is the ability to be left untended for decades at a time and still grow healthily and effectively, some of the SL-28 plants in Kenya are over 60 years old, which is much longer than the usual coffee trees life.
+It is also noted for its rusticity, which is the ability to be left untended for decades at a time and still grow healthily and effectively; some of the SL-28 plants in Kenya are over 60 years old, which is much longer than the usual coffee trees life.
 A newer version, SL-34 has been created, but is considered less desirable than the SL-28.

 Created in Ecuador by combining Red Bourbon and Typica, Sidra is a perfect balance of its parents, with the sweetness and body of Bourbon, and the bight crisp acidity of Typica.
 Unlike most other cultivars, this one was designed only to achieve the best cup quality, as opposed to engendering benefits regarding its agricultural performance.
 It is because of this, that Sidra is harder to grow, but with very desirable cup quality, making it very popular, rare, and often quite expensive.

-Villa Sarchi is a Costa Rican cultivar, with average yields, taste, and susceptibility, but was remarked for being able to withstand higher altitudes and the strong winds that come with it, helping to generate more brightness in the cup.
+Villa Sarchi is a Costa Rican cultivar, with average yields, taste, and susceptibility, but was remarked for being able to withstand higher altitudes (and the strong winds that come alongside it), helping to generate more brightness in the cup.
 It is not widely cultivated as it is, but has become more prominent as a parent plant for the Sachrimor group of introgressed coffees, which is discussed later on in the list.

 An important cultivar from the earliest coffee cultivation in Yemen, where coffee was first brought outside of its native lands in Ethiopia.
 Just like Ethiopia, however, Yemen displays a very unique genetic diversity, considered by organisations like Qima to be a distinct ‘mother population’ of coffee variety, which does not fall under the Typica/Bourbon population.
 Along with Udaini, and Raymi, Mocha is one such heirloom found in Yemen, named after the port-city it was cultivated around, and renowned for its distinct rich chocolatey flavour profiles, which is how we have ended up with the term ‘Mocha’ (as well as the Moka Pot).

-Originating in the district of Gesha, in Ethiopia’s Keffa Zone, this coffee was brought and cultivated in Panama, and has gone on to become one of the most cherished cultivars in the world, frequently scoring very highly, and fetching record breaking prices.
-It has average yields, and is mildly tolerant to leaf rust, but has outstanding cup quality, bringing distinct floral notes and intense stone fruit character like peach.
+Originating in the district of Gesha, in Ethiopia’s Keffa Zone, this coffee was brought to Panama and cultivated there; it has gone on to become one of the most cherished cultivars in the world, frequently scoring very highly, and fetching record breaking prices.
+It has average yields, and is mildly tolerant to leaf rust, but has outstanding cup quality, bringing distinct floral notes and intense stone-fruit character like peach.